dokun1/Vaux/README.md

 </html>
 ```

-You can also render some other `HTML` inside the link tag:
+You can also render `HTML` content inside the link tag:

 ```swift
 func pageWithLink() -> HTML {